London · May 2026

 14:30 – 16:30

-An outdoor group session walking through the city with your camera and fourteen other photographers, each with a clearer sense of what they're looking for.
+An outdoor group street photography session walking through London city with your camera and fourteen other photographers, each with a clearer sense of what they're looking for.

 Wesley Verhoeve